The Bishop - a short story written by Berni Albrighton

 How can I feel overwhelming disappointment in the face of such workmanship?

-I feel such a fraud.
+I feel a fraud.

 The choirboys are leaving.